 If you use a credit card to buy goods or services on your employer’s account, you will have to pay tax on the cost to the employer of providing these goods or services.
 You may be able to claim a deduction for goods or services purchased 'wholly, exclusively and necessarily' for the purpose of your job.

-Fuel paid for by an employer or provided by your employer for personal use is taxable unless you are a lower-paid employee.
+Fuel paid for by an employer or provided by your employer for personal use is taxable.

-If you are not a lower-paid employee and you receive a free holiday, you will have to pay tax on its value.
-Lower-paid employees do not have to pay tax on a free holiday as long as the holiday has no resale value and is not convertible to cash, for example, if payment is made direct to a hotel.
+If you receive a free holiday, you will have to pay tax on its value.
 A payment to a travel agent for a holiday abroad would be taxable.

 Job-related benefits are benefits to employees provided from within the employer’s business.
 They include cheap airline seats for airline staff, cheap rail travel for railway employees and goods or services provided by a business which are offered free or at a discounted price to employees.
-They are taxable unless you are a lower-paid employee.
+They are taxable.

 They do not include company cars and fuel, loans, accommodation or mobile phones, as there are special rules for these items.